Nandana-Neo/HangmanProject/README.md

 </details>

 ## How to play
-The files can be run on the simple terminal in Linux or VS Code. <br>
+The files can be run on the simple terminal in VS Code. <br>
 Requirements: G++ compiler installed and working

 ### STEPS: